stakater/template-operator-docs/content/kubernetes-resources/how-to-guides/distributing-secrets-using-sealed-secret-template.md

 # Distributing Secrets Using Sealed Secrets Template

 Bill is a cluster admin who wants to provide a mechanism for distributing secrets in multiple namespaces.
-For this, he wants to use [Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets#sealed-secrets-for-kubernetes) as the solution by adding them to MTO Template CR
+For this, he wants to use [Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets#sealed-secrets-for-kubernetes) as the solution by adding them to Template Operator Template CR

 First, Bill creates a Template in which Sealed Secret is mentioned: